North Coast railway line, Queensland

 The North Coast railway line (NCL) is a 1681 km 1067 mm gauge railway line in Queensland, Australia.
 It commences at Roma Street station, Brisbane, and largely parallels the Queensland coast to Cairns in Far North Queensland.
 The line is electrified between Brisbane and Rockhampton.
 Along the way, the 1680 km railway passes through the numerous towns and cities of eastern Queensland including Nambour, Bundaberg, Gladstone, Rockhampton, Mackay and Townsville.
-The line though the centre of Rockhampton runs down the middle of Denison Street.
+The line through the centre of Rockhampton runs down the middle of Denison Street.

 History

 The first section of the North Coast Line was opened in 1881 and the final section in 1924, with over 60 sections opened during that period.
 It incorporates sections of lines built by local governments and subsequently taken over by the Queensland Railways, one isolated section was closed for two years following a financial crisis and another isolated section was initially built as a gauge line.

 Progress was hampered by several financial setbacks, debate over competing routes and parliamentary approval to connect Cairns to Rockhampton and Brisbane was not given until 1910.

 Construction standards varied significantly depending upon the era and initial purpose of the section built.
 There have been five major and numerous minor deviations to improve the alignment of the original line, and three sections of it are duplicated.